 Listing 14-1: A documentation comment for a function

-Here, we give a description of what the add_one function does, then start a section with the heading “Examples”, and code that demonstrates how to use the add_one function.
+Here, we give a description of what the add_one function does, start a section with the heading Examples, and then provide code that demonstrates how to use the add_one function.
 We can generate the HTML documentation from this documentation comment by running cargo doc.
 This command runs the rustdoc tool distributed with Rust and puts the generated HTML documentation in the target/doc directory.

 For convenience, running cargo doc --open will build the HTML for your current crate’s documentation (as well as the documentation for all of your crate’s dependencies) and open the result in a web browser.
-Navigate to the add_one function and you’ll see how the text in the documentation comments gets rendered, shown here in Figure 14-2:
+Navigate to the add_one function and you’ll see how the text in the documentation comments is rendered, as shown in Figure 14-1:

-Figure 14-2: HTML documentation for the add_one function
+Figure 14-1: HTML documentation for the add_one function